top of page

 The responsible naturalization authority decides whether an exemption from the naturalization test is possible in individual cases.
 Anyone unsure whether they must take the test should contact the naturalization office early.
 Reviewing each case on a case-by-case basis is particularly important, as the authority decides on the application of exemptions.
 Contacting the office directly for clarification can help smooth the naturalization process and avoid unnecessary delays.

 Anyone wishing to acquire German citizenship must generally pass the naturalization test.
 This is a written test with 33 questions on politics, history, society, and everyday life in Germany.
 At least 17 correct answers are required to pass the test.
-The success rate is over 98% with good preparation—for example, with a naturalization course or the official BAMF questionnaire.
-Registration is done in person through adult education centers (VHS).
+The success rate is over 98% with good preparation—for example, by taking a naturalization course or completing the official BAMF questionnaire.
+Registration is done in person at adult education centers (VHS).
 The test date is scheduled in advance, and valid ID is required.
 Not everyone is required to take the test—those with a German high school diploma, for example, or those who are unable to attend due to health reasons may be exempt.

 bottom of page